Zachary-Levesque/Quantum-Math-Quest/README.md

 4th year Electrical Engineering and Physics student at the University of Ottawa.
 Aleksa is an expert in Python libraries

 ### Samir Jr Abou Serhal:
 4th year Electrical Engineering and Physics student at the University of Ottawa.
-Samir is an expert in quantum mechanics.
+Samir is in charge of documentation and maintenance.